 2.5 When you fill out a questionnaire, we register your name and email address as well as information regarding your sexual relations and health, if the questionnaire includes questions about such topics.
 The purpose of a questionnaire is to obtain information for a specific study.
 Thus, the legal basis can be found in the GDPR, article 6, subsection 1, paragraph a, and article 9, subsection 2, paragraph a.

 3. RECIPIENTS OF PERSONAL DATA

 3.1 Sinful.eu entrusts information about your name, address, phone number, email address, order number and delivery choices to PostNord, DPD, DHL or any other carrier that handles the carriage and delivery of the items you buy from us.
-If you buy products that our out of stock at our warehouse, your details may in exceptional cases be passed on to the manufacturer who then will make sure the item in question is sent to you.
+If you buy products that are out of stock at our warehouse, your details may in exceptional cases be passed on to the manufacturer, who then will make sure the item in question is sent to you.
 Such information is exchanged between Sinful and the carrier through Coolrunner.
 In addition, your details may be passed on to business partners, such as lenders, who assist us with our business activities.

 We transfer information about your name and your email address to, inter alia, the following external collaborators established within the EU:

 Some of the above-mentioned companies carry the status of data processors, who under our specific instructions process data that we are legally responsible for.
 All external partners that process personal data on our behalf have signed written data processing agreements with us in which they are subject to strict confidentiality.
 None of our external partners may use your personal data for any other purpose than to fulfil the agreement they have signed with us.